methylpentane/Annotationary/README.md

 This is originally for our project of ml-based tracking.

-You can draw and make YOLO label(annotation) files from your jpg image sequence.
+You can draw and make YOLO annotation(label) files from your jpg image sequence.

 ![screenshot](https://github.com/utagoeinc/Annotationary/blob/images/src/screenshot.PNG)